-Learner declaration of auth I declare that the work prese • ntirely my own work.
+Learner declaration of authenticity: I declare that the work presented for this unit is entirely my own work.

 Learner signature: Date:

-Assessor sign off of complete I confirm that the learner has and skills for this unit. for all assessment criteria demonstrating knowledge
+Assessor sign off of completed unit I confirm that the learner has met the and skills for this unit. it: ASM 4 requirements for all assessment criteria demonstrating knowledge

 Assessor name:

 Signature: Date:

 Additional information about the unit: Relationship to occupational standards - This unit is directly related to the Skills for Health/DANOS national occupational standard: AB5 Identify and act upon immediate risk of danger to substance users.
 This also appears in Health and Social Care Standards as HSC342.
-Guidance for developing assessment arran gements for the unit: Additional unit assessment requirements Any skills based element within the unit must be assessed in the workplace or using workplace based evidence.
+Guidance for developing assessment arrangements for the unit: Additional unit assessment requirements Any skills based element within the unit must be assessed in the workplace or using workplace based evidence.